momentum-pt-team-1/python-oo-pair-project/README.md

 - When a game ends, ask the user if they want to play again.
 The game begins again if they reply positively.

 _This lab is based off a similar exercise in MIT's 6.00.1x course._

+### Number-Based Option: Pig Dice Game

+You are going to implement a version of the game of Pig in Python.
+Here's how the game works.

+- Two players are trying to reach 100 points first.
+- On a player's turn, they roll a die over and over until they roll a 1 (a "pig") or they choose to hold.
+- If they hold, they add the sum of their rolls to their score.
+If they roll a 1, they get no points.
+- After a 1 is rolled or the player holds, the other player takes their turn.
+- The first player is chosen randomly.
+(For example, you could flip a coin or both roll a die and pick the higher roll.)
+- In your implementation, there will be one human player and one computer player.
+The computer player will always hold until they roll a total of 20 points.

+#### Example Game
+You do not have to have the same interface or text as this.
+It is only an example.

+`You will be player 2.
+Enter nothing to roll; enter anything to hold.
+Player 1 score: 0
+Player 2 score: 0
+It is player 1's turn.
+Roll: 5
+Roll: 3
+Roll: 5
+Roll: 1
+Turn total: 0
+New score: 0
+Player 1 score: 0
+Player 2 score: 0
+It is player 2's turn.
+Roll: 6
+Turn total: 6 	Roll/Hold?
+(Enter)
+Roll: 5
+Turn total: 11 	Roll/Hold?
+(Enter)
+Roll: 6
+Turn total: 17 	Roll/Hold?
+(Enter)
+Roll: 2
+Turn total: 19 	Roll/Hold?
+(Enter)
+Roll: 2
+Turn total: 21 	Roll/Hold? h
+Turn total: 21
+New score: 21
+Player 1 score: 0
+Player 2 score: 21
+It is player 1's turn.
+Roll: 5
+Roll: 6
+Roll: 3
+Roll: 5
+Roll: 1
+Turn total: 0
+New score: 0
+Player 1 score: 0
+Player 2 score: 21
+It is player 2's turn.
+Roll: 6
+Turn total: 6 	Roll/Hold?
+(Enter)
+Roll: 6
+Turn total: 12 	Roll/Hold?
+(Enter)
+Roll: 2
+Turn total: 14 	Roll/Hold?
+(Enter)
+Roll: 6
+Turn total: 20 	Roll/Hold? h
+Turn total: 20
+New score: 41
+Player 1 score: 0
+Player 2 score: 41
+It is player 1's turn.
+Roll: 3
+Roll: 3
+Roll: 6
+Roll: 4
+Roll: 4
+Turn total: 20
+New score: 20
+Player 1 score: 20
+Player 2 score: 41
+It is player 2's turn.
+Roll: 3
+Turn total: 3 	Roll/Hold?
+(Enter)
+Roll: 3
+Turn total: 6 	Roll/Hold?
+(Enter)
+Roll: 2
+Turn total: 8 	Roll/Hold?
+(Enter)
+Roll: 2
+Turn total: 10 	Roll/Hold?
+(Enter)
+Roll: 4
+Turn total: 14 	Roll/Hold?
+(Enter)
+Roll: 2
+Turn total: 16 	Roll/Hold?
+(Enter)
+Roll: 4
+Turn total: 20 	Roll/Hold? h
+Turn total: 20
+New score: 61
+Player 1 score: 20
+Player 2 score: 61
+It is player 1's turn.
+Roll: 5
+Roll: 1
+Turn total: 0
+New score: 20
+Player 1 score: 20
+Player 2 score: 61
+It is player 2's turn.
+Roll: 3
+Turn total: 3 	Roll/Hold?
+(Enter)
+Roll: 3
+Turn total: 6 	Roll/Hold?
+(Enter)
+Roll: 5
+Turn total: 11 	Roll/Hold?
+(Enter)
+Roll: 2
+Turn total: 13 	Roll/Hold?
+(Enter)
+Roll: 6
+Turn total: 19 	Roll/Hold? h
+Turn total: 19
+New score: 80
+Player 1 score: 20
+Player 2 score: 80
+It is player 1's turn.
+Roll: 3
+Roll: 1
+Turn total: 0
+New score: 20
+Player 1 score: 20
+Player 2 score: 80
+It is player 2's turn.
+Roll: 2
+Turn total: 2 	Roll/Hold?
+(Enter)
+Roll: 2
+Turn total: 4 	Roll/Hold?
+(Enter)
+Roll: 4
+Turn total: 8 	Roll/Hold?
+(Enter)
+Roll: 2
+Turn total: 10 	Roll/Hold?
+(Enter)
+Roll: 3
+Turn total: 13 	Roll/Hold?
+(Enter)
+Roll: 6
+Turn total: 19 	Roll/Hold?
+(Enter)
+Roll: 5
+Turn total: 24 	Roll/Hold? h
+Turn total: 24
+New score: 104`